IBM 801: First implementations

 The initially proposed architecture was a machine with sixteen 24-bit registers and without virtual memory.
 It used a two-operand format in the instruction, so that instructions were generally of the form A = A + B, as opposed to the three-operand format, A = B + C. The resulting CPU was operational by the summer of 1980 and was implemented using Motorola MECL-10K discrete component technology on large wire-wrapped custom boards.
 The CPU was clocked at 66 ns cycles (approximately 15.15 MHz) and could compute at the fast speed of approximately 15 MIPS.
+For comparison, the leading mainframe in their lineup in 1980 was the IBM 3033, which ran at around 5 MIPS.

 The 801 architecture was used in a variety of IBM devices, including channel controllers for their S/370 mainframes (such as the IBM 3090), various networking devices, and as a vertical microcode execution unit in the 9373 and 9375 processors of the IBM 9370 mainframe family.
 The original version of the 801 architecture was the basis for the architecture of the IBM ROMP microprocessor used in the IBM RT PC workstation computer and several experimental computers from IBM Research.
 A derivative of the 801 architecture with 32-bit addressing named Iliad was intended to serve as the primary processor of the unsuccessful Fort Knox midrange system project.